Giant pandas around the world: Netherlands

 The Dutch Zoo Ouwehands Dierenpark houses two giant pandas named Xing Ya and Wu Wen.
 They live in a 3,400-meter2 Chinese-style enclosure.
 Wu Wen gave birth to a cub on 1 May 2020.
+The cub, named Fan Xing, has since been repatriated.
+Wu Wen gave birth to two more cubs on 12 July 2024, of which only one survived.
+The cub was named Lang Yue.

 Russia

 Since 2019, Moskovsky Zoopark in Moscow houses the two giant pandas Ru Yi and Ding Ding.
+Ding Ding gave birth to Russia's first locally born cub in August of 2023.
+The female cub was named Katyusha with the name being selected via a name contest.